Tax Credits: Understanding the disregards

 - If CYI is higher than PYI by more than £2,500, the award will be calculated using CYI minus £2,500.

-The effect of this is to create a disregard for rises in income from one year to the next, so that claimants will not face an immediate reduction in their tax credits should they start a higher paid job or increase their income in some other way.
+The effect of this is to create a disregard for rises in income from one year to the next up to a certain value, so that claimants will not necessarily face an immediate reduction in their tax credits should they start a higher paid job or increase their income in some other way.

 Importance of reporting income rises